Canner/WrenAI/wren-ai-service/README.md

 ## Demo

+- prerequisites
-- prerequisites: install and run the docker service
-- you should stop all WrenAI services first before running the demo
+  - install and run the docker service, and you should stop all WrenAI services first before running the demo
-- go to the `../docker` folder and start the services using the `docker-compose-dev.yaml` file
+  - go to the `../docker` folder and prepare the `.env.local` file
-  - please check the README.md in the `../docker` folder for more information
-  - run `docker-compose --env-file .env.local -f docker-compose-dev.yaml up -d` to start the services
-- go to the `../wren-ui` folder and start the UI service
-  - please check the README.md in the `../wren-ui` folder for more information
-  - run `yarn dev` to start the UI service
+  - make sure the node version is v16.19.0
 - go to the `demo` folder and run `poetry install` to install the dependencies
-- in the `demo` folder
+- in the `demo` folder, open three terminals
-  - in one terminal, run `make prepare` to start the wren-ai-service
+  - in the first terminal, run `make prepare` to start the docker containers and `make run` to start the demo service
+  - in the second terminal, run `make ui` to start the wren-ui service
-  - in another terminal, run `make run` to start the demo
+  - in the third terminal, run `make ai` to start the wren-ai service
 - ports of the services:
-  - wren-engine: ports should be 8080, 7342
+  - wren-engine: ports should be 8080
-  - wren-ai-service: port should be 5555
+  - wren-ai-service: port should be 5556
   - wren-ui: port should be 3000
   - qdrant: ports should be 6333, 6334